Generative Neural Operators through Diffusion Last Layer: Experiments

 \section{Experiments}

 We evaluate DLL on both stochastic and deterministic benchmarks.
-In all experiments, we use the FNO \cite{Li20} as the backbone neural operator $\mathtt{NO}$.
-The neural functional encoder $\mathtt{NF}$ shares the same FNO architecture and applies global average pooling to produce the latent coefficients.
-Unless stated otherwise, we fix the latent dimension to $r=64$ across all benchmarks.
-Additional implementation details are provided in Appendix~\ref{app:experimental_detals}.
+Unless otherwise stated, all main experiments use FNO~\cite{Li20} as the backbone neural operator $\mathtt{NO}$, latent dimension $r=64$, and $\mathrm{NFE}=10$ sampling steps.
+The neural functional encoder $\mathtt{NF}$ uses the same FNO backbone architecture, followed by global average pooling, to obtain the latent coefficients.
+Further implementation details are provided in Appendix~\ref{app:experimental_details}.
+Appendix~\ref{app:ablation} reports ablation studies on the latent dimension, the number of sampling NFEs, the training dataset size, and backbone compatibility with DeepONet.